shaharv/docs/wiki/Monorepo.md

 - **Infra and testing machines**
   * Define the minimum and desired requirements for CI resources.
 There should be enough machines to support build and integration flows with reasonable service times.
   * Consider the mix between Github actions and Jenkins jobs.

+## Implementation considerations

+- **Git history**
+  * Git history of the projects should be maintained.
+  * Attempt to discard large unused objects while rewriting history.
+Check how history could be kept compact yet complete.

+- **Commit format**
+  * Consider changing the commit format string to include the relevant components for better visibility.
+    Example from Arrow project: `GH-45185: [C++][Parquet] Raise an error for invalid repetition levels (#45186)`.